cjohansen/replicant/README.md

 ## License: MIT

-Copyright © 2023-2025 Christian Johansen.
+Copyright © 2023-2026 Christian Johansen.
 Distributed under the [MIT License](https://opensource.org/license/mit).

+Replicant is software written for and by humans.